top of page

 2. Mandatory Identity Verification

 RON must be performed through real-time audio-video communication.
-Pre-recorded videos, screenshots, or delayed interactions are not allowed.
+Pre-recorded or delayed interactions are not allowed.

 4. Secure Electronic Signatures and Seals